 Figure 3.
-Number of Malware Incident Reports in the past 3 years
+Number of Malware Incident Reports in the past 4 years

 Figure 4.
-Number of Ransomware Incident Reports in the past 4 years

-2.2 Watch and Warning

-During the period from January to December of 2016, HKCERT published 336 security bulletins (see Figure 5) on the website.
-In addition, HKCERT have also published 101 blogs, including security advisories on SSL/TLS Protocols Security, phishing scam, banking Trojan, ransomware, vulnerabilities on Android devices, DDoS by IoT devices and data leakage.
-HKCERT also published the "best security reads of the week" every week to inform the public of good security articles.
+Number of Ransomware Incident Reports in the past 5 years 2.2 Watch and Warning During the period from January to December of 2017, HKCERT published 250 security bulletins (see Figure 5) on the website.
+In addition, HKCERT have also published 110 blogs, including security advisories on DDoS extortion, marketing adware, smart device installation, ransomware, IoT Botnet, remote desktop service risk, third party plugins, etc. HKCERT also published the "best security reads of the week" every week to inform the public of good security articles.

 Figure 5.
-HKCERT Published Security Bulletins

-HKCERT used the centre website (www.hkcert.org), RSS, HKCERT mobile app, and Hong Kong Government Notification mobile app to publish security bulletins, blogs and news.
+HKCERT Published Security Bulletins The drop of Security Bulletins was mainly due to consolidation of MS & Adobe security bulletins HKCERT used the centre website (www.hkcert.org), RSS, HKCERT mobile app, and Hong Kong Government Notification mobile app to publish security bulletins, blogs and news.
 HKCERT also used email and SMS to publish selected security bulletins to subscribers.
 The subscriptions are free of charge.

-2.2.1 Embrace global cyber threat intelligence

-HKCERT used the Information Feed Analysis System (IFAS) to collect intelligence of compromised machines in Hong Kong from global security researchers.
+2.2.1 Embrace global cyber threat intelligence HKCERT used the Information Feed Analysis System (IFAS) to collect intelligence of compromised machines in Hong Kong from global security researchers.
 The system provided a better picture of security status of Hong Kong and a way to verify the effectiveness of the security incident response.
-For example, Figure 6 showed the trend of bot related security events slightly decreasing from 5,626 in Q4 2015 to below 5,000 in 2016.
-Figure 7 showed the trend of top 5 botnet families in the past year.
-The overall decreasing trend of botnet families, except a new botnet family Mirai in Q4 1016, reflected the effectiveness of the botnet takedown operation.
+For example, Figure 6 showed the trend of bot related security events maintains similar figures (from 4,656 in Q4 2016 to 4,690 in 2017).
+But the figures have included WannaCry sinkhole which maintains around 2,000.
+Mirai got significant decrease after 1 year of botnet clean operation.